wangqihang12/ai-template/README.md

 - Community contributions and improvements

 See [`contributions.md`](contributions.md) for detailed guidance on proposing framework improvements and contributing to its evolution.

-## Getting Support

-For questions about implementing this framework:
-1. Review the core patterns and examples in this documentation
-2. Check the workflows and templates for similar scenarios
-3. Consult domain-specific adaptations for specialized guidance
-4. Propose new patterns through the contribution process

 ---